PHILOSOPHY PATHWAYS ISSN 2043-0728

 30. Future looks like past for a man who has always seen success in Life.

-31. Poison taken at once, kills Life but when taken in small quantities becomes
+31. Poison taken at once, kills Life but when taken in small quantities becomes food.

 32. Words can never be a substitute for water to quench one's thirst.